Designing Custom Mastering Equipment for a Legendary Studio

 Conclusion

-Capitol Studios is an outlier in this portfolio — no conversion funnel, no A/B test, no mobile app.
+Capitol Studios is an outlier in this portfolio: no conversion funnel, no A/B test, no mobile app.
 But the core design challenges were the same: understanding the user deeply, working within hard constraints, and making something that performs and looks like it belongs.
-That translation across mediums is something I find genuinely interesting.
+The medium changes.
+The discipline doesn't.